 Supposedly on clear days you can see all the way to Mexico.
 But due to air pollution, most days you’ll have to settle for Mount San Jacinto’s 10,000-foot peak or San Gorgonio Mountain at 11,485 feet.

+Jumbo Rocks are the coolest things to do in Joshua Tree National Park.
 This was the highlight of the park for me.
 Just as its name indicates, Jumbo Rocks is a section full of huge rock formations.
 Visitors can jump, climb, and play on them.
 You don’t need any ropes or special equipment here to get really high into the air.

 Climbing over, through, and around these rocks for a solid hour made me feel like a kid again.
 It was so much fun.